ACT vs SAT…an important choice and an epic battle that most high school students will have to take sides on.

 - Passage complexity: The reading level of the passages on the ACT is pretty standard across the board (about a 10th to 11th grade level).
 On the SAT, you’ll find a range from 9th grade to early college.

-There are some further differences in question types between the SAT and ACT, including the SAT’s use of a special question type the College Board calls Command of Evidence.
-We have further articles breaking down the differences on our blog that you can check out and a video comparing ACT Reading to SAT reading!
+There are further differences in question types between the SAT and ACT, including the SAT’s use of a special question type the College Board calls Command of Evidence.
+We have further articles breaking down the differences on our blog that you can check out, as well as this video!

 ACT Science vs SAT ??